 We ponder this some more another night at Fog Harbor Fish House at Fisherman’s Wharf, as we crack whole garlic-roasted crab, soaking up the delicious buttery garlic sauce with crusty sourdough bread.

 And we think on this further at Le Colonial, where rattan furniture and lazily turning fans transport us back to 1920s Indochine, as we sample delicate Vietnamese offerings.

 Other things to do in San Francisco

-For something less strenuous, Urban Hiker offers a five-mile urban-jungle jaunt climbing quaint staircases and an unmarked trail to the summit of Twin Peaks.
+For something less strenuous (with food as a reward!), we could do a Chinatown walking food tour.
+Or we could do a five-mile urban-jungle jaunt, climbing quaint staircases and an unmarked trail to the summit of Twin Peaks, with Urban Hiker.